 WORS offers Juniors of all abilities a racing experience appropriate to their levels of skill and fitness.
 WORS welcomes Junior girls and boys of every ability level.
-Beginning racers of all ages are encouraged to attend our free Learn to Race Clinic – note that those 12 and under must be accompanied by a parent.
+Beginning racers of all ages are encouraged to attend our free Learn to Race Clinic – note that those 11 and under must be accompanied by an adult capable of riding with throughout the clinic.
 Advanced junior riders can find a level of competition at WORS that has helped to develop young athletes into some of the strongest collegiate and professional MTB competitors in the nation.
 Above all, the family-oriented atmosphere at WORS venues ensures that cyclists and spectators alike will enjoy a weekend of fun together.

 - For our youngest competitors, WORS offers the Kid’s Race, here.

-- Junior racer up to 14 years of age may choose to participate in the Juniors-only races.
+- Junior racer 7 to 14 years of age may choose to participate in the Juniors-only races.

-- Juniors may also choose to participate in age-class racing on the same course as the adults, at the Citizen, Sport or Comp (males only) level.
+- Juniors may also choose to participate in age-class racing on the same course as the adults in WORS Citizen or Sport ability category races.

-- Juniors over the age of 15 may race with the Elite and Pro competitors
+- Juniors with a strong racing background, over the age of 15 may qualify to race in the Cat 1 class during WORS Elite race.

 WORS Juniors Races

-The Citizen Series Juniors races are for boys and girls of racing age 14 and under.
-Races for this category start at least 30 minutes before the Citizen race and are 3-6 miles in length (1 or 2 laps of a modified Citizen course).
+Juniors races are for boys and girls of racing age* 7 to 14.
+Races for this category start at least 30 minutes before the Citizen race and are 4-6 miles in length (generally 1 lap of WORS Citizen course). *Racing age is a rider’s age as of December 31st of the current year.

 WORS Junior Race Sweep